• Menu

 Do they check your cervix at a home birth?

 While I have never been at a home birth, I would guess that they do.
-It is important information.
+It can be important information.

 How can they see how the baby is doing?